medpaf/face-mask-detector/README.md

 `python3 detect_mask_image.py --image examples/ex1`

 More images were then used to continue to test the model.
-The results of these tests are shown below.
+Some of the results of these tests are shown below.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/61552222/134815850-9493c9f7-354b-4e9e-9740-ccd988ed5725.png" />